-serving our area for 20 years (& counting) with four locations
+Serving the Emerald Coast for 23 years (& and counting) with four locations in Okaloosa.

 And at Gutierrez’s “home,” frozen, pre-made food just won’t cut it.
 “There’s quality in what we’re doing here, so we take pride in the dishes we serve,” he says.
 From the refried beans they make each day to the freshly fried tortilla chips they bring out by the bowlful, Pepito’s has become a local favorite for classic Mexican cuisine, so successful in creating a following that they’ve opened three additional locations throughout the Emerald Coast, each staffed with cooks who are personally trained by Gutierrez to ensure that the recipes he so loves are just as authentic as if he was making them himself.